Big Manny’s Metal and Acid experiment

 The next metal that we’re going to test is some zinc metal.
 So we’re going to put this zinc metal into the hydrochloric acid and see what reaction occurs.
 Now as soon as I put this zinc metal into the hydrochloric acid, we can see a lot of gas bubbles being produced, now that’s hydrogen gas.

 The scientific term for bubbling and fizzing is effervescence.
-Now what’s happening right now is the zinc has reacted with the chlorine and hydrochloric acid, to form zinc chloride so that’s the salt, and we can also see the hydrogen release as well.
+Now what’s happening right now is the zinc is reacting with the chlorine and hydrochloric acid, to form zinc chloride so that’s the salt, and we can also see the hydrogen release as well.

 Next is calcium metal, let’s put it into the hydrochloric acid and see what reaction occurs.
 We can see that there’s a lot of fizzing and a lot of bubbles being produced, again that’s hydrogen gas being released.
-If I was to touch this boiling tube it would be very warm that’s because heat energy is being transferred into the surroundings.
+If I touch this boiling tube it is very warm.
+That’s because heat energy is being transferred into the surroundings.
 Now in this case the salt made is calcium chloride.

 AQA GCSE Biology

 Get complete coverage of AQA GCSE Biology in one book.
-You will revise everything you need to know to do well in your exams, from cell biology to evolution.
+Revise everything you need to know to do well in your exams, from cell biology to evolution.

 AQA GCSE Chemistry

 Revise and practice for your AQA GCSE Chemistry exams.
-This revision guide will build your confidence and understanding of all the reactions, calculations and more that you need to know to do well.
+This revision guide builds your confidence and understanding of all the reactions, calculations (and more) that you need to know to do well.

 AQA GCSE Physics